ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesSharingApi.md

 # **GetExternalShareData**
 > ExternalShareWrapper GetExternalShareData (string key, string? fileId = null, string? folderId = null)

+Returns the external data by the key specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-external-share-data/).